google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ### Code Change Fuzzing ("code-change") {#code-change}

-One of the core ways to use ClusterFuzzLite is to fuzz code changes that were introduced in a pull request/code review or commit.
+The core way to use ClusterFuzzLite is to fuzz code changes that were introduced in a pull request/code review or commit.
 Code change fuzzing allows ClusterFuzzLite to find bugs before they are commited into your code and while they are easiest to fix.

 Code change fuzzing is designed to be fast so that it integrates easily into your development workcycle:
-- It defaults to running for 10 minutes, [though this can be changed].
+- It defaults to fuzzing for 10 minutes, [though this can be changed].
 - It quits after finding a single crash, even if there are other fuzzers to run.